Chrysler Airflow: Debut

 Prior to the Airflow's debut, Chrysler did a publicity stunt in which they reversed the chassis, placing the front axle and steering gear of a conventional 1933 Chrysler Six at the back of the car, which allowed the car to be driven "backwards" throughout Detroit.
 The stunt caused a near panic, but the marketing department felt that this would call attention to the poor aerodynamics of current cars, and send a hint that Chrysler was planning something big.
 The car that emerged was like no other American production car to date.

 The Airflow, which was heavily influenced by the streamlining design movement, was sleek and low compared to other cars on American roads.
 The car's grille work cascaded forward and downward forming a waterfall look where other makes featured fairly upright radiators.
 Headlights were semi-flush to areas immediate to the grille.
 The front fenders enclosed the running surface of the tire tread.
 The rear wheels were encased by fender skirts.

 Instead of a flat panel of glass, the windshield comprised two sheets of glass that formed a raked "vee" both side to side, and top to bottom.
 All the windows were made of safety glass.
 Passengers were carried in a full steel body (at a time when automakers like General Motors, Ford and even Chrysler itself continued to use wood structural framing members in their car bodies) that rested between the wheels instead of upon them.
 The front seat was wider than in other cars and the rear seat was deeper.
 Overall, the car possessed a better power-to-weight ratio, and its structural integrity was stronger than other like models of the day.

 The car was introduced in January 1934, months before it was put in production.
-Production peaked at only 6,212 units in May 1934 — very late in the year and barely enough to give every dealer a single Chrysler Airflow.
+Production peaked at only 6,212 in May 1934 — very late in the year and barely enough to give every dealer a single Chrysler Airflow.
 The factory had not accounted for significant manufacturing challenges and expense due to the unusual new Airflow design, which required an unprecedented number and variety of welding techniques.
 The early Airflows arriving at dealerships suffered from significant problems, mostly the result of faulty manufacturing.
 According to Fred Breer, son of Chrysler Engineer Carl Breer, the first 2,000 to 3,000 Airflows to leave the factory had major defects, including engines breaking loose from their mountings at 80 mph.